madriano/BDV1920/README.md

 Docker is running e.g. via Docker Desktop

+# Important notice

+The file script "start.sh" was created in a Mac OS machine.
+In case of using a Windows machine, we should create your own "start.sh" file and write down its content by yourself

 # Running

 We are using docker-compose.
 Right now, there is just one service.